boldbi/boldbi-docker/README.md

        BOLD_SERVICES_BRANDING_FOOTER_LOGO
       </td>
       <td>
-       This is powered by logo and the preferred size is 100 x 25 pixels.
+       This is powered by the logo, and the preferred size is 100 x 25 pixels.
        <br />
        <br />
-       <b>Note:</b><br/>• All the branding variables are accepted as URL.<br/>• <b>Ex:</b> https://example.com/loginlogo.jpg <br/>• <b>Image type:</b> png, svg, jpg, jpeg.<br/>• If you want to use the custom branding, provide the value for all branding variables If all variable values are given, application will use the branding images, otherwise it will take the default logos.
+       <b>Note:</b><br/>• All branding variables are accepted as URL.<br/>• <b>Ex:</b> https://example.com/loginlogo.jpg <br/>• <b>Image type:</b> png, svg, jpg, jpeg.<br/>• If you want to use custom branding, provide the value for all branding variables.
+If all variable values are given, the application will use the branding images, otherwise, it will take the default logos.
       </td>
     </tr>
     <tr>